The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: The Stratified Novikov Conjecture

 An $n$-dimensional compact IP-space $X$ possesses characteristic classes $L_j (X)\in H_j (X;\rat),$ which are the Poincar\'e duals of the Hirzebruch $L$-classes when $X$ is a smooth manifold.
 These classes have been introduced by Goresky and MacPherson in \cite{gm1} (at least for spaces without odd codimensional strata, but the method works whenever one has a self-dual intersection chain sheaf, see \cite{banagl-tiss}).
 Goresky and MacPherson adapt a method of Thom, which exploits the bordism invariance of the signatures of transverse inverse images of maps to spheres.
 For singular $X$, these classes need not lift to the cohomology of $X$ under capping with the (ordinary) fundamental class.
-We shall denote the total $L$-class by $L(X)$. \begin{lemma} Let $X$ be an $n$-dimensional compact IP-space.
+We shall denote the total $L$-class by $L(X)$.
+An inclusion $Y\hookrightarrow X$ of PL spaces is called \emph{normally nonsingular} if $Y$ possesses a regular neighborhood in $X$ which can be given the structure of a disk-block-bundle over $Y$. \begin{lemma} Let $X$ be an $n$-dimensional compact IP-space.
 The isomorphism $S_X$ maps the rational $L$-theory fundamental class $[X]_{\mathbb{L}}$ to the Goresky-MacPherson $L$-class $L(X)$. \end{lemma} \begin{proof} Let $Y^m$ be a compact IP-space and $j: Y^m \hookrightarrow X^n$ a normally nonsingular inclusion with trivial normal bundle $\nu$.
 Let $D\nu = D^{n-m} \times Y$ be the total space of its disk bundle, $S\nu = S^{n-m-1} \times Y$ the total space of its sphere bundle.
 Note that $D\nu$ is a $\partial$-IP space.
 Let $u\in H^{n-m} (D\nu,S\nu;\rat)$ be the Thom class of the normal bundle.
 The composition

 where $s = \smlhf (n-m+1)(n-m)$ and $\pi: D\nu \to Y$ is the bundle projection, defines a map

 If $Z$ is any topological space and $R$ any coefficient ring, let $\epsilon_* :H_0 (Z;R) \to R$ be the augmentation map.
 By the Thom-Goresky-MacPherson construction, the $L$-classes are uniquely characterized by the following two properties (\cite[Proposition 8.2.11]{banagl-tiss}): \begin{itemize} \item If $j:Y^m \hookrightarrow X^n$ is a normally nonsingular inclusion with trivial normal bundle, then